robbdimitrov/pixelgram/docs/API.md

 ### Login

-Sets an `SID` cookie with the session id.
+Sets an `session` cookie with the session id.

 ```
 POST /sessions